A nonprofit organization for educators, families, and policy makers

 Massachusetts Seal of Biliteracy

-The Massachusetts State Seal of Biliteracy is an award given to high school seniors upon graduation in recognition of having achieved the state-determined “high” level of proficiency in English as well as one or more additional languages.
-The award is affixed to the high school transcript or diploma for these students and certifies their biliteracy for employers and universities.
-It is a statement of accomplishment that helps to signal evidence of a student's readiness for career and college, and to engage as a global citizen.
+The Massachusetts State Seal of Biliteracy, overseen by the Department of Elementary and Secondary Education, is an award given to high school seniors upon graduation to recognize students who have attained a “high level of proficiency” in English and at least one foreign language.
+The official award emblem is affixed to the high school transcript or diploma for these students and certifies their biliteracy for employers and universities.
+It is a statement of accomplishment that helps to signal evidence of a student's readiness for career and college, and for engaging as a global citizen.

-The criteria for earning the MA State Seal of Biliteracy is Intermediate-High.
-For the State Seal of Biliteracy with Distinction the criteria is Advanced-Low.
-A complete description of the state awards and procedures and can be found in603 CMR 31.07(2) of the state regulations.
-The Board of Elementary and Secondary Education established these criteria to identify and recognize students who have attained a high level of proficiency in English and not less than one foreign language.
+The criterion for earning the MA State Seal of Biliteracy is Intermediate–High, and the criterion for the MA State Seal of Biliteracy with Distinction is Advanced–Low.
+A complete description of the state awards and procedures can be found in603 CMR 31.07(2) of the state regulations.
 To qualify for the State Seal of Biliteracy, students must meet all graduation requirements and the English language and foreign language criteria.
 See criteria in Guidance for Implementing the Massachusetts Seal of Biliteracy.

 An award program overseen by the Language Opportunity Coalition (LOC) that can be awarded in addition to the official MA State Seal of Biliteracy.

-The LOC SoBL Multi-Tiered awards are designed for students and schools who do not meet the state criteria such as:
+The LOC SoBL Pathway Awards are designed for students and schools who do not meet the state criteria such as: